Eric Adams’s lead narrows in New York Democratic mayoral primary, with Kathryn Garcia moving into second place

 “Even with today’s ranked choice report we are still waiting for more than 120,000 absentee ballots to be counted and we are confident about a path to victory,” she said.
 “Once all the votes are counted, I know everyone will support the Democratic nominee and that’s exactly what I intend to do.
 We look forward to the final results.
 Democracy is worth waiting for.”

 Adams, who would be New York’s second Black mayor, celebrated as polls closed last week, telling a crowd that “the little guy won today.”
-He did not immediately issue a statement on the latest shift in the vote totals Tuesday afternoon.
+In a statement Tuesday afternoon, Adams said the vote tally was marked by “irregularities,” without providing evidence to back up his claim.

+“The vote total just released by the Board of Elections is 100,000-plus more than the total announced on election night, raising serious questions,” the statement said.
+“We have asked the Board of Elections to explain such a massive increase and other irregularities before we comment on the Ranked Choice Voting projection.
+We remain confident that Eric Adams will be the next mayor of New York because he put together a historic five-borough working class coalition of New Yorkers to make our city a safer, fairer, more affordable place.”

 The city’s system allows voters to list up to five candidates in order of preference.
 If no one receives more than 50 percent of first-choice votes, the last-place candidate is eliminated and that person’s votes are redistributed to whoever those voters ranked second.
 In New York, this process repeats until two candidates remain.
 Whoever has more votes in the final round wins.